PepiPetrov/PepiPetrov/README.md

 ### Hi there 👋

+🔭 I’m currently working on Pordkrepi.bg Website.
+This is a charity platform.
+It is built with JavaScript, TypeScript, Next.js, NestJS and Prisma.

 <!--
 **PepiPetrov/PepiPetrov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.